tidas/tidas-docs/developer-guide-faq.md

 _"Dear iPhone, if there’s a private key by this name inside the Secure Enclave, can you please use it to sign this piece of data I’m providing you?
 Thanks so much.”_

 Tidas transparently handles key management and wrapping up responses in strings which the middleware can consume.
-If things don’t work out (failed auth/ canceled auth/ etc), you’re given back an error which you can handle as you see fit.
+If things don’t work out (failed auth/canceled auth/etc), you’re given back an error which you can handle as you see fit.

 ## So how would you use it?